cblevins/sp25-data/_modules/plotly-intro.md

 ## Create Your Own Visualization

-Let's revise the visualization to focus on top occupations, which will be simpler and more directly related to the skills students are learning.

-## Create Your Own Visualization

 Now it's your turn to create a visualization using what you've learned.
 We'll make a simple bar chart showing the distribution of the top 10 occupations in the Utah 1880 census:

 ```python